-9. The company should publish permanently on its website the requirements and procedures it will accept as proof of ownership of shares, right to attend the general meeting and exercise or delegation of shareholders' voting right.
-And those requirements and procedures should favour the attendance and exercise by shareholders of their rights, not being in any way discriminatory.
-Complies [X] Partial compliance [] Explanation [] 10. gitimate shareholder osed resolutions, the prior to the general meeting, to supp lement the age nda or submit new a) Immediately distrib oute those supplementary items and r new proposed resolutions i. b) ne new items on the agen - tal/electronic voting form native proposed resolutio • c) Put all these items or alternative proposals to the vote and apply the same voting rules as those applicable to the proposals by the board, including in particular the presumptions or deductions regarding votes. d) After the general n neeting, report the details of the votir ng on those supplementar y items or alter rnative proposals.
-Complies [] Partial compliance [] Explanation [] Not ap pplicable [X] 11. company plans to pa hat policy should be s - eral meeting gs, it should establish in a dvance a genera al policy on those fees Complies [X] Partial compliance [] Explanation [] Not ap pplicable [] 12. share holders in the same p position and be guided by the compan ndependence of judgeme ny's interests, namely the se the economic value of achievement of and w legitin And in its search for the company's interests, apart from respecting the laws and regulations and acting in good faith, ethically and with respect for generally accepted use and good practice, it should endeavour to reconcile the corporate interests with the legitimate interests of its employees, suppliers, customers and other stakeholders that may be affected, as the case may be, and the impact of the company's activities on the community and environment.
-Complies [X] Partial compliance [1 Explanation [] 13. poard should have the n members. necessary size to operate e effectively, , with participation.
-The ro ecommended si ize is between five and Complies [X] Explanation []
+9. The company should publish permanently on its website the requirements and procedures it will accept as proof of ownership of shares, right to attend the general meeting and exercise or delegation of shareholders' voting right. hose requirements an liscriminatory. d procedures should favo our the attendance e and exercise by shareh olders of their rights, not being in any Complies [X] Partial compliance [1 Explanation [] 10.
+If a legitimate shareholder has exercised their right, prior to the general meeting, to supplement the agenda or submit new proposed resolutions, the company should: a)) Immediately distribute those supplementary items and new proposed resolutions. b) e new items on the agen = n the necessary modifications to n the same terms as those c) Put all these items or alternative proposals to the vote and apply the same voting rules as those applicable to the proposals by the board, including in particular the presumptions or deductions regarding votes. d) After the general m eeting, report the details s of the voting on t hose supplementary ite ms or alternative proposals.
+Complies [] Partial compliance [] Explanation [] Not applicable [X] 11. company plans to pay nat policy should be st eral meetings, it s hould establish in advan ce a general policy on those fees Complies [X] Partial compliance [] Explanation [] Not applicable [] 12.
+The board should perform its duties with unity of purpose and independence of judgement, give the same treatment to all shareholders in the same position and be guided by the company's interests, namely the achievement of a profitable business sustainable in the long term, promote its continuity and maximise the economic value of the company. and w legitin rith respect for genera mate interests of its er ally accepted use and goo od practice, it show comers and other s lld endeavour to reconci takeholders that may be and acting in good faith, ethically le the corporate interests with the eaffected, as the case may be, and Complies [X] Partial compliance [1 Explanation [] 13. oard should have the n members. necessary size to operate e effectively, with participation.
+The recom nmended size is between five and Complies [X] Explanation []